 Then Dad retired from the Air Force and went to work for the Atomic Energy Commission in its Nuclear Planning Division.
 We moved to Oak Ridge, Tennessee, near Knoxville, where I started junior high and eventually graduated from high school.

 When it was time to choose a college, all I knew was that I didn’t want to go in-state or to a big university where I could get lost.
 I wanted a small-school feel with lots of old-fashioned spirit.
 Baylor University in Waco, Texas won the toss.
+(It was much smaller in those days.)

 I squeezed my four years into five and loved every minute of them.
-And, it was at Baylor that I met my amazing husband, Michael Hyatt, whom I’ve now been married to for over thirty-four years.
+And, it was at Baylor that I met my amazing husband, Michael Hyatt, whom I’ve now been married to for over thirty-five years.

 ~~~

 Thanks so much for stopping by.
-I hope to share some really helpful and entertaining nuggets with you in the months to come.
+I hope to share some helpful and entertaining nuggets with you in the months to come.
 Let me know what you find most valuable.
 I look forward to hearing about treasures you discover, too.

 May God richly bless you as you join Him on your Treasure Hunt.
 Who knows, maybe there IS a $100 bill taped under your chair.